 The first ETF, created by the American Stock Exchange in 1993, was the Standard & Poor's Depositary Receipts Trust, usually called a SPDR, or spider (ticker: SPY), and is based on the S&P 500 index.
 Two other major ETFs are the QQQQ (nickname: qubes) based on the NASDAQ 100, and the DIA (nickname: diamonds) based on the Dow Jones Industrial Average.

 Evaluating a Mutual Fund

-There are numerous fees associated with specific activities, the total of which can vary from .5% to 8.5%, the legal maximum.
-Management fees are annual charges for administering the fund, which can vary from about .5% to 2%.
-Distribution and service fees (12b-1 fees) cover marketing expenses to bring in new investors, and may be used to pay bonuses for employees.
-Redemption fees, sometimes referred to as a deferred sale load or back load fees, are assessed when shares of the fund are sold, to discourage frequent trading, unless the investor has held the shares for a minimum of time, specified in the prospectus.
+Many fees associated with specific activities may total from .5% to 8.5%, the legal maximum.
+Management fees are annual charges for administering the fund, which varies from about .5% to 2%.
+Distribution and service fees (12b-1 fees) cover marketing expenses to bring in new investors and may be used to pay bonuses for employees.
+Redemption fees, sometimes called a deferred sale load or back load fees, are assessed when shares of the fund are sold, to discourage frequent trading, unless the investor has held the shares for a minimum of time, specified in the prospectus.
 Reinvestment fees can be charged if the investor reinvests his profits in the fund.
 Exchange fees can be charged if an investor transfers his money from one fund to another within the same company.

-No load funds do not charge a front-end sales charge or a deferred sales charge, such as a CDSC.
-FINRA rules also require that the 12b-1 fees not exceed 0.25% of the fund's average annual net assets in order to call itself a no load fund.
+No-load funds do not charge a front-end sales charge or a deferred sales charge, such as a CDSC.
+FINRA rules also require that the 12b-1 fees not exceed 0.25% of the fund's average annual net assets to call itself a no-load fund.

 Classes of Mutual Fund Shares